-The Gymnasiurm (now the Innovative Teaching and Technology Center), c.
-1904.
+The Gymnasium (now the Innovative Teaching and Technology Center).

 At that same time, a small "temporary" frame building for Domestic Science classes was built just south of the Gymnasium.
 It stood a little in front of where the northeast corner of the Library now stands.
 This temporary building probably provided the reason for the planting of what is now the library oak.